DareScott/repoman/README.md

 # repoman
-Repository for testing my Git/GitHub setup
+Repository for testing my Git/GitHub setup this is from Rstudio this is a line from Rstudio